If you have a complaint about the Foundation, we want to hear about it and we will do our best to put it right.

 - To ensure that all complaints are handled in a consistent manner throughout;

 - To increase satisfaction among the groups and individuals we work with;

 - To use complaints constructively in the planning and improvement of all services.

 How to complain

-Leicestershire & Rutland Community Foundation would like to sort out any complaint as soon as possible.
+Leicestershire & Rutland Community Foundation will always address your complaint as soon as possible.

 Many complaints can be resolved informally.
-In the first instance contact the Leicestershire & Rutland Community Foundation and, if you feel able, speak to the member of staff who is working with you or ask to speak to CEO Katy Green, who will try to sort the matter out.
+In the first instance contact the Leicestershire & Rutland Community Foundation and, if you feel able, speak to the member of staff who is working with you or ask to speak to CEO Katy Green, who will investigate your complaint.